anuyts/ctx-alg/Readme.md

   - custom right-hand-sides (to which we add the native RHSs for substitutions and junctor morphisms)

   as well as 2 translations:
-  - the CMAT signature of the *open* translation at mode `m`, where junctors from mode `m` take the role of contexts,
+  - the CMAT signature of the **open** translation at mode `m0`, where junctors from mode `m0` take the role of contexts,
   - the MAT signature of the resulting MAT.
+- `Cmat.Free.Presentation` defines the presentation of a free CMAT, which is almost a RHS-indexed container, only we get to specify a junctor for every argument of every operator.
+It also defines two translations:
+  - The free CMAT presentation of the **open** translation at mode `m0`,
+  - The free MAT presentation of the **cold** translation.

 TBD